• Skip to main content

 • Earn Free Sats

 According to both the chartbois and the memers on Twitter, 2021 was supposed to be a breakout year for bitcoin.
-2020 to 2021 saw the run up from $7,000 up past $60,000, but we didn't quite hit that out-of-control euphoric feeling that everyone expected, so many predicted that the bull run would resume.
-This was a supercycle, after all.
+All through 2020 we witnessed the run up from $7,000 up past $60,000, but we didn’t quite hit that out-of-control euphoric bull market everyone expected, then we dumped hard from 2021 until now.
+Bear market confirmed.
+But now that the price is rising again, what will be the bitcoin price top this cycle?

 Then we dropped back down to $29,000 in July, a price not seen since January of the same year.
 It seemed the bull run was over!
 Of course, when everyone agrees the bull run is over, that means the bull run is still going, and fresh highs were minted just four months later in November.
 Super cycle confirmed.